stephenh/stephenh.github.com/_posts/2017-08-23-futility-of-cross-system-integration-testing.markdown

   (Alternatively, if my app already supports sharding, maybe I don't have to nuke the entire database, and instead each test gets it's own shard, but the effect is the same.)

-  Basically, because I own this sub-system, I can do whatever gyrations (dedicated, frequently nuked db) I need to get isolated data.
+  Basically, because I own this sub-system, I can do whatever gyrations (dedicated, frequently-nuked database) I need to get isolated data.

-* For the vendor API, is my test data is from other systems and other tests?
+* For the vendor API, is my test data isolated from other systems and other tests?

   Typically not at all.